Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 James Miller

-Organic mattress covers can help prevent bed bugs, providing they're specifically designed as complete encasements with secure zippers and bed bug-proof material.
+Organic mattress covers can help prevent bed bugs, provided they're specifically designed as complete encasements with secure zippers and bed bug-proof material.

 Bed bugs are small, parasitic insects (Cimex lectularius or Cimex hemipterus) that feed exclusively on blood and bite your skin at night while you sleep.
 While bed bugs aren't dangerous, they're certainly very unpleasant.
 So if you do get infested, you'll want to get rid of them as quickly as possible.

-Even the best mattress protector won't eliminate bed bugs on its own, but it can be effective as part of an overall strategy.
+Even the best mattress protector doesn't eliminate bed bugs on its own, but it can be effective as part of an overall strategy.

 In this guide, I'll explain how bed bug mattress covers work, what to look for when choosing one, and what else you need to do to get rid of bed bugs and stop them in the first place.